pavithradileep/pavithradileep/README.md

 -  💞️ I’m looking to collaborate on .. working .  as python django  developer ..
 -
  [- 📫 How to reach me
- pavithradileep12@gmail.com  '
-          is  my email address . and .
 ](https://www.linkedin.com/in/pavithra-dileep-0435bb291/)
       is my linkedin profile
+  and  pavithradileep12@gmail.com is my e-mail address